Skip to main content

 Sassy Sally’s Casino

-The process of sign design should be strategically programmed to provide long-term solutions, a culmination of crucial steps from the earliest phases of planning and design, to engineering, manufacturing, and, finally, installation.
-Evaluating the client’s needs, the sign’s location, the installation requirements, as well as the local codes and regulations are just some of the key aspects to be taken into consideration during the sign design process.
-Once a conceptual design is determined, cohesive guidelines are established for a sign’s typology, color, material, etc. These guidelines embody the principles of design, including contrast, proportion, and balance.
+The sign design process is programmed to provide lasting solutions for a property through its signage, from the earliest stages of planning and design, to engineering, manufacturing, and installation.
+The evaluation of a client’s needs, the sign’s location, and an adherence to local codes and regulations are among the many key aspects taken into consideration during the sign design process.
+Once a sign’s design is determined, cohesive guidelines are established to define typology, color, material, etc. These guidelines all embody the principles of design, including contrast, proportion, and balance.

-On any kind of sign—pylons, marquees, bullnoses, wrap-around, porte-cochère—the engineering and manufacturing depend on the selection of appropriate materials and construction techniques to best bring to life the sign’s initial conceptual design.
-The letters on the Sassy Sally’s signage consist of neon tubing contained by a metal structure, in a style known as “channeling.”
-In contrast, other signs might utilize a simpler type of technique known as “skeletal,” where the neon tubing itself outlines a design, usually painted on the background surface of the sign, such as on the City Center Motel signage located across from the Sassy Sally’s sign.
+On any type of sign, from marquees to pylons, the engineering and manufacturing process both depend on the selection of the right materials and techniques.
+The letters on the Sassy Sally’s signage, for example, consist of neon tubing encased in a metal structure.
+This technique is known as “channeling.”
+In contrast, signs might prefer a “skeletal” approach, in which the neon tubing itself outlines a design pained on the backing surface of the sign.